 - Chrome will search for harmful software and then you can click “Remove” to uninstall them from your PC.

-On Mac, you need to third-party tools to clean up the malware.
+On Mac, you may need to use third-party tools to clean up the malware.

 Chrome allows you to run background apps even after you close the browser.